Do Breast Implants Have to be Replaced?

 When a saline breast implant ruptures, you’ll know it’s happened because the breast will gradually get smaller as your body absorbs the saline.
 Silicone gel implants are a bit trickier.
 Because the silicone gel is so thick, it may stay contained within the breast capsule (called an intracapsular rupture).
 If this happens, you may have no idea that the implant has ruptured.

 So-called “silent ruptures” are not dangerous.
 But because they do sometimes occur, the FDA recommends a screening MRI every two years beginning three years after the implant was placed.
-This test isn’t always covered by insurance, so many women opt to wait until they are concerned about a rupture to have the MRI done.
+Even so, many women opt to wait until they are concerned about a rupture to have the MRI done.

 Implants may change in appearance or in the way they feel if they rupture.
 If this happens, your plastic surgeon will likely order an ultrasound or MRI to confirm the rupture.
 If you are no longer in contact with your original surgeon, don’t be afraid to follow up with someone new.
 Most plastic surgeons are happy to see you for breast implant concerns, even if we didn’t perform your original operation!